CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Interface.md

 ## <h>nv set interface \<interface-id\> bond lacp-bypass</h>

-Turns LACP bypass on the specified bond to 802.3ad mode so that it becomes active and forwards traffic even when there is no LACP partner.
-You can specify on or off.
-The default setting is off.
+Enables and disables LACP bypass on the specified bond to 802.3ad mode so that it becomes active and forwards traffic even when there is no LACP partner.
+You can specify `enabled` or `disabled`.
+The default setting is `disabled`.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax